Purpose

 If you have used the grants portal as both an artist and for a school or organization, be sure you log on with the correct account to apply for this grant.

 As part of your application, you must submit samples of your artistic work.
+Work samples demonstrate a participating artist’s skill level and expertise relevant to the project.

 Your submitted work samples must: